 You lose nothing if your free bet loses.
 However, as noted above, if you win, you receive the winnings but not the original stake.

 Free bets typically don’t have restrictions like minimum odds or other qualifications.
-However, they are sometimes time-sensitive (e.g., you must make the bet within a week, 30 days, etc.).
-Also, a free bet often has a maximum amount, and if you don’t bet that amount you forfeit the remainder.
+However, they are sometimes time-sensitive (e.g., you must place the bet within a week, 30 days, etc.).
+Also, a free bet often has a maximum amount, and if you don’t bet that amount, you forfeit the remainder.